steveshogren/hugo-blog/content/post/testing-is-to-programming-what-math-is-to-eng.md

 +++
-title = "testing is to programming what math is to eng" Categories = ["Meta Game", "unit testing"]
+title = "Testing Is To Programming What Math Is To Engineering" Categories = ["Meta Game", "unit testing"]
 Tags = []
 +++